anon-blue/anon.blue/README.txt

  Q sound or video?
                             penisany is tge supieriot land  penisrue that
-                HELLOHELLOAHREpenis ER EAREREWRhellowtfhwhat is thiwwvwvwpeniswv wpe iss the meaning  of life sfsffsffWTFWTFWTFDFSFDFSF                  gipenisp le                              this is why we cant have nive things....dammit
+                HELLOHELLOAHREpenis ER EAREREWRhellowtfhwhat is thiwwvwvwpeniswv ffe iss the meaning  of life sfsffsffWTFWTFWTFDFSFDFSF                  gipenisp le                              this is why we cant have nive things....dammit
                VBNGKBN.VM.BVV,CCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCCC
 CCCCCCCCCCCovococolocoCCCCCCCCCCCCCCCCJ;LBHKSJRFIOLGJDJFGJOLDJLGKDJGKLDFJLGJKJGJ